Section outline

 Instructions:

-1. Write 3–5 sentences in your own words.
+3–5 sentences in your own words.

 2. Share your opinion or reflection — there are no wrong answers!